Ray0907/system-design-interview/README.md

   - Minimized keys are redistributed when servers are added or removed
   - It is easy to scale horizontally because data are more evenly distributed
   - Mitigate hotspot key problem.
 Excessive access to a specific shard could cause server overload

+# Design A Key-value Store

+## Data partition

+- There are two challenges while partitioning the data

+  - Distribute data across multiple servers evenly
+  - Minimize data movement when nodes are added or removed

+- Using consistent hashing to partition data has the following advantage
+  - Automatic scaling
+  - Heterogeneity

+## Data replication

+- To achieve high availability and reliability, data must be replicated asynchronously over N servers

+## Consistency models

+- Strong consistency
+- Weak consistenc
+- Eventual consistency

+## Inconsistency resolution: versioning

+- Versioning and vector locks are used to solve inconsistency problems.
+Versioning means treating each data modification as a new immutable version of data

+- Highly available writes
+  - Versioning and conflict resolution with vector clocks

+## Handling failures

+- Failure detection
+  - all-to-all multicasting is a straightforward solution.
+However, this is inefficient when many servers are in the system
+  - A better solution is to use decentralized failure detection methods like gossip protocol
+    - Each node maintains a node membership list, which contains member IDs and heartbeat counters
+    - Each node periodically increments its heartbeat counter
+    - Each node periodically sends heartbeats to a set of random nodes, which in turn propagate to another set of nodes
+    - Once nodes receive heartbeats, membership list is updated to the latest info

+## System architecture diagram

+- Clients communicate with the key-value store through simple APIs: get(key) and put(key, value)
+- A coordinator is a node that acts as a proxy between the client and the key-value store
+- Nodes are distributed on a ring using consistent hashing
+- The system is completely decentralized so adding and moving nodes can be automatic
+- Data is replicated at multiple nodes
+- There is no single point of failure as every node has the same set of responsibilities

+## Write path

+- The write request is persisted on a commit log file
+- Data is saved in the memory cache
+- When the memory cache is full or reaches a predefined threshold, data is flushed to SSTable on disk

+## Read path

+- If the data is not in memory, it will be retrieved from the disk instead.
+We need an efficient way to find out which SSTable contains the key.
+Bloom filter is commonly used to solve this problem
+- 1. The system first checks if data is in memory.
+If not, go to step 2
+- 2. If data is not in memory, the system checks the bloom filter
+- 3. If data is not in memory, the system checks the bloom filter.
+- 4. SSTables return the result of the data set
+- 5. The result of the data set is returned to the client